Canary Islands: Etymology

-The name Islas Canarias is likely derived from the Latin name Canariae Insulae, meaning "Islands of the Dogs", perhaps because monk seals or sea dogs were abundant, a name that was evidently generalized from the ancient name of one of these islands, Canaria – presumably Gran Canaria.
+The name Islas Canarias is likely derived from the Latin name Canariae Insulae, meaning 'Islands of the Dogs', perhaps because monk seals or sea dogs were abundant, a name that was evidently generalised from the ancient name of one of these islands, Canaria – presumably Gran Canaria.
 According to the historian Pliny the Elder, the island Canaria contained "vast multitudes of dogs of very large size".
 The connection to dogs is retained in their depiction on the islands' coat-of-arms.

-Other theories speculate that the name comes from the Nukkari Berber tribe living in the Moroccan Atlas, named in Roman sources as Canarii, though Pliny again mentions the relation of this term with dogs.
+Other theories speculate that the name comes from the Nukkari Berber tribe living in North Africa, named in Roman sources as Canarii, though Pliny again mentions the relation of this term with dogs.

 The name of the islands is not derived from the canary bird; rather, the birds are named after the islands.

+Canary Wharf, located on the Isle of Dogs in London, was named after a warehouse which handled imports from the islands.

 History

 Ancient and pre-Hispanic times

 Guanche mummy of a woman (830 AD).
 Museo de la Naturaleza y el Hombre, Santa Cruz de Tenerife.

 Before the arrival of humans, the Canaries were inhabited by prehistoric animals including the giant lizard (Gallotia goliath), the Tenerife and Gran Canaria giant rats, and giant tortoises, Geochelone burchardi and Geochelone vulcanica.

-Although the original settlement of what are now called the Canary Islands is not entirely clear, linguistic, genetic, and archaeological analyses indicate that indigenous peoples were living on the Canary Islands at least 2,000 years ago, possibly 3,000, and that they shared a common origin with the Berbers on the nearby North African coast.
+Although the original settlement of what are now called the Canary Islands is not entirely clear, linguistic, genetic, and archaeological analyses indicate that indigenous peoples were living on the Canary Islands at least 2,000 years ago, possibly 3,000, and that they shared a common origin with the Amazighs on the nearby North African coast.
 Reaching the islands may have taken place using several small boats, landing on the easternmost islands Lanzarote and Fuerteventura.
 These groups came to be known collectively as the Guanches, although Guanches had been the name for only the indigenous inhabitants of Tenerife.

-According to a 2024 study by the University of Las Palmas de Gran Canaria, there is archaeological evidence that the Romans were the first to colonise the islands, during the period from the 1st century BCE to the 1st century CE.
-There was no overlap with the occupation by the people who were inhabiting the islands at the time of the Spanish conquest, who had first arrived sometime between the 1st and 3rd centuries CE.
+According to a 2024 study by the University of Las Palmas de Gran Canaria, there is archaeological evidence that the Romans were the first to establish contact with the islands, during the period from the 1st century BC to the 1st century AD.
+There was no overlap with the occupation by the people who were inhabiting the islands at the time of the Spanish conquest, who had first arrived sometime between the 1st and 3rd centuries AD.